bodrick/awesome/TOPICS.md

 ## base-converter

 *   [menees/VsTools](https://github.com/menees/VsTools) - A VS extension to process selected text, add new text, and work with open files

-## dependencies

-*   [menees/VsTools](https://github.com/menees/VsTools) - A VS extension to process selected text, add new text, and work with open files
-*   [pastelsky/bundlephobia](https://github.com/pastelsky/bundlephobia) - 🏋️ Find out the cost of adding a new frontend dependency to your project
-*   [pahen/madge](https://github.com/pahen/madge) - Create graphs from your CommonJS, AMD or ES6 module dependencies
-*   [tinglesoftware/dependabot-azure-devops](https://github.com/tinglesoftware/dependabot-azure-devops) - Tools for updating dependencies in Azure DevOps repositories using https://dependabot.com

 ## guid